ckan/ckanext-harvest/README.rst

 Send error mails when harvesting fails (optional)
 =================================================

-If you want to send an email when a Harvest Job fails, you can set the following configuration option in the ini file:
+If you want to send an email when a **Harvest Job fails**, you can set the following configuration option in the ini file:

     ckan.harvest.status_mail.errored = True

+If you want to send an email when **all Harvest Job finishes** (whether or not it failed), you can set the following configuration option in the ini file:

+    ckan.harvest.status_mail.all = True

 That way, all CKAN Users who are declared as Sysadmins will receive the Error emails at their configured email address.
 If the Harvest-Source of the failing Harvest-Job belongs to an organization, the error-mail will also be sent to the organization-members who have the admin-role if their E-Mail is configured.